5tream/HomeAnywhere/dev-docs/FeatureRequirements.md

 ====================
 ## Server
 1. *RS-01*
-Any IoT devices(e。g. switcher, air conditioner, smart phone, etc.) be described in an unified form.
+Any IoT devices(e.g. switcher, air conditioner, smart phone, etc.) be described in an unified form.
 	* Some modeling works should be done in the very first.
 	* Database should be created for restoring devices' information
 2. *RS-02*